PORT OF KOBE JAPAN INVITATION

 1981

-“Portopia ‘81” event held to commemorate the completion of Port Island.
+“Portopia ‘81” expo was held to commemorate the completion of Port Island.

 1983